-Employers often overlook employee attendance as a crucial element of workforce management.
-Consider how many areas of your business are affected when employee attendance is poor, and equally how efficient your business becomes when attendance is high.
+Employers often overlook employee attendance issues as a crucial element of workforce management.
+Consider how many areas of your business are affected when employee attendance is poor, and equally how efficient your business becomes when you have good attendance!
 Lots of employers fail to make this connection and choose not to invest time and effort into managing employee attendance.

 Other than maintaining the operating activities of an organization, an engaged and present workforce improves: